SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/2-installation.md

 Next, you will need to download our current VM image which is linked below.
-Please make sure you are using the latest version, when we post a new one we will tweet about it so consider following us in Twitter.
+Please make sure you are using the latest version, when we post a new one we will tweet about it so consider following us on Twitter.

 * [SeqWareVM_0.12.5-r5163_CentOS_6.2_20120815.ova](https://s3.amazonaws.com/nimbusinformatics.exchange/private/SeqWareVM_0.12.5-r5163_CentOS_6.2_20120815.ova)